Sweet Tea Brined Chicken Breast with Herb Butter

 Instructions

-1. Brine the Chicken: In a bowl or zip-top bag, mix sweet tea, salt, sugar, garlic powder, and black pepper.
+1. Brine the Chicken: In a bowl or zip-top bag, mix sweet tea, salt, and sugar.
 Add the chicken and brine for at least 4 hours (overnight is best).

 2. Remove & Pat Dry: Take the chicken out of the brine and pat it completely dry with paper towels.

-5. Serve: Top warm chicken with herb butter and let it melt into every bite.
+6. Serve: Top warm chicken with herb butter and let it melt into every bite.
+Finish with a light extra sprinkle of Boss Bird before serving.

 Chef Paddy’s Tips

-• Brine Time Matters: Don’t overdo it.
-4–6 hours is perfect for juicy, tender chicken without turning mushy.
+• Brine Time Matters: 4–6 hours is perfect for juicy, tender chicken without overdoing it.

 Let’s cook with heart and hustle.